embedded-explorer/Open-Source-RTL-Design/README.md

 ### Unuesd Output Optimization

 ## Gate Level Simulation (GLS)
 Gate Level Simulation is nothing but running testbench considering the netlist as design under test instead of RTL code.
 GLS needs to be performed to verify the logical correctness of the design after synthesis.
-It is used to find if there are any synthesis simulation mismatches, i.e. the simulation of `RTL` and `netlist` yeilds to different results.
+It is used to find if there are any synthesis simulation mismatches.
 GLS is also used to ensure that the timing of the design is met, but to verify timing GLS needs to be run with delay annotation.
 To perform GLS using iverilog we need to provide the netlist along with the gate level verilog models of the standard cells and testbench while invoking `iverilog`.
 If gate level verilog models contain timing information then we can perform timing aware GLS but in our case we are only performing basic GLS to verify the logic.
-Synthesis simulation mismatch can occur due to two main reasons, incomplete sensitivity list, and blocking assignments.
+Synthesis simulation mismatch can occur due incomplete sensitivity list, blocking assignments and non stndard verilog.

 ### Incomplete Sensitivity List